(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 Remember, this is not your typical "eat less, burn more" guide.
 If that simple mantra worked we wouldn't be looking for something more.

-The best way to get the most from this guide is to start out as small as possible.
+To help you take action, the best way to get the most from this guide is to start out as small as possible.
 Small steps become HUGE wins.
 It's extremely important for us to value and celebrate each small win.
 But I also won't tell you less than what is required.

 The key is to not get overwhelmed by changing too much, too soon.
 Food, after all, is rightfully a part of our identities.
 It's the glue that got our family to sit down together, spark conversation, and now gives us something to look forward to when we come home from a LONG tiresome day at work.